LassoSoft/LassoGuide/lasso_guide_source/operations/retrieving-email.rst

       local(myParse) = email_parse(#myMSG)
       if(#myParse->to >> 'mailinglist@example.com') => {
-         // ...
-Store the message in the mailingt list database ... else(#myParse->to >> 'help@example.com')
+         // ... store the message in the mailing list database ... else(#myParse->to >> 'help@example.com')
-         // ...
-Forward the message to technical support ...
+         // ... forward the message to technical support ...
       else
-         // ...
-Unknown recipient ...
+         // ... unknown recipient ...
       }

 #.
 The value for any header, including application-specific headers, headers